This article was created in partnership with the Parker Area Chamber of Commerce, Arizona. All photos by Tobey Schmidt.

 I loved hiking on the trails around Buckskin Mountain State Park.
 The diverse environment and rugged terrain kept me on my toes!
-I spotted a gray fox during my hike also, reminding me just how wild this place is.
+I spotted a coyote during my hike also, reminding me just how wild this place is.
 Views of the river from above were incredibly rewarding… and pretty darn inviting!
 After my hike, I scuttled down to the water and jumped in to cool off.
 Next time, I’d love to wrangle some friends and get out on the water, perhaps a boat rental or even jet skis!

-A nap ensued after my morning gliding through the air, then I awoke ready for more exploration!
+After a nap, I awoke ready for more exploration!
 About an hour from Parker, I wandered through the historic remnants of Swansea.
 This ghost town ebbed and flowed during its mining era in the early 1900’s, and was finally abandoned during the Great Depression.
 The place feels eerie yet fascinating, and was super fun to photograph.

 Intriguing Parker history